-- Put the hard disk drive (HDD) on a shock-absorbing material such as an antistatic cushion even for a temporary task.
-If you put an HDD directly on a hard surface such as a desktop, a failure or a shorter life span of the unit or loss of data may result due to possible jarring or the shock. - Never remove the screws on an HDD while the power to the unit is on.
-Never hot-swap hard disk drives.
-If you do either of these, failure of the equipment or the drive may result. - Before you replace an HDD, make sure you shut down the OS, turn off the main power to the equipment, and wait for at least one minute. - Install or remove an HDD only if necessary, for example, when you need to replace an HDD due to failure.
-If you do it frequently, failure of the equipment may result. - Fully insert and secure the HDD.
-Loose contact and missing screws may result in failure. - Do not give a shock to an installing HDD and the already mounted hard disks during installation.
+- Put the HDD on a shock-absorbing material such as an antistatic cushion even for a temporary task.
+If you put an HDD directly on a hard surface such as a desktop, a failure or a shorter life span of the unit or loss of data may result due to possible jarring or shock. - Never remove the screws on an HDD while the power to the unit is on.
+Never hot-swap HDDs.
+If you do either of these, failure of the equipment or the drive may result. - Before you replace an HDD, make sure you shut down the OS, unplug the power cord from the outlet, and wait for at least one minute. - Install or remove an HDD only if necessary, for example, when you need to replace an HDD due to failure.
+If you do it frequently, failure of the equipment may result. - Fully insert an HDD.
+Loose contact and missing screws may result in failure. - Do not give a shock to an installing HDD and the already mounted hard disks during installing.
 If you give a shock to an HDD, failure of the drive may result.

-- When you mount an HDD frame, make sure you do not insert the internal cables into the wrong connectors on the HDD backboard.
-If you do, the equipment may not start properly. - The DVD cover is prone to bending or warping.
+- The DVD cover is prone to bending or warping.
 Make sure you do not apply too much force to the cover. - Make sure you do not apply too much force to the connector of the DVD drive.
-If you do so, failure of the DVD drive may result. - Make sure you do not apply too much force the top of the DVD drive.
+If you do so, failure of the DVD drive may result. - Make sure you do not apply too much force to the top of the DVD drive.
 If you do so, failure of the DVD drive may result.